cityofasheville/bedrock2/README.md

 Bedrock also allows custom fields to be defined for individual types.
 A ```custom_fields``` table in the database stores any additional fields (name and type) associated with a given ```asset_type```.
 The values themselves are stored in a ```custom_values``` table.
 The logic to access or set custom values may be seen in the various [asset endpoints in the API](./src/api/lambdas/bedrock-api-backend/assets/).

 ETL information consists of a sequence of tasks that either move data from one location to another or invoke a SQL or Lambda function.
-The ETL tasks for a given asset are associated with a "run group", which is then associated with a schedule. _NOTE: This needs better documentation._
+The ETL tasks for a given asset are associated with a "run group", which is then associated with a schedule. _NOTE: This needs better documentation!_

 ### Bedrock ETL (in production)
 The Bedrock ETL system allows groups of ETL jobs to be run on a schedule, with the internal ordering of jobs within a group (such as the daily overnight run)  determined automatically based on dependency information for the assets involved.
 At the end of a run, a summary report of job successes or failures is emailed to administrators.
 Transfers are transactional (so a failed job will not leave the data in an inconsistent state) and, because Bedrock has dependency information, the failure of a transfer will cause all dependent jobs to be “pruned” so that errors are not propagated.